An expanding curvature flow and the (p,q)-Christoffel-Minkowski problems: Introduction

-The organization is as follows.
-The corresponding background materials and some results are introduced in Section 2.
-In Section 3, we obtain the long-time existence of the flow (\ref{1.3}).
-In section 4, we complete the proofs of Theorem \ref{th1.1}.
-In section 5, we provide a uniqueness result about equation (\ref{1.2}), namely Theorem \ref{th1.3}.
+This paper is organized as follows.
+The corresponding background materials and some results are introduced in Section \ref{S2}.
+In Section \ref{S3}, we establish the priori estimates for the solution to the flow (\ref{1.1}).
+In Section \ref{S4}, we complete the proof of Theorem \ref{th1.1}.
+In Section \ref{S5}, we provide a uniqueness result of Equation (\ref{1.0}).